Degrees and Certifications:

 Mr. Spencer began his career with UCPS as an assistant principal at Wesley Chapel Elementary School in 2006.
 He then spent two years as an assistant principal at Rea View Elementary School.
 He also served as the assistant principal at Sun Valley Elementary School for two years before coming to Shiloh in June, 2011.

 As both a teacher and an administrator, he has always felt strongly about creating positive relationships between schools and communities.
 He believes in being a highly visible administrator, and he enjoys interacting with teachers, students, parents, and staff on a daily basis.
 Mr. Spencer was chosen as the 2014 Union County EOP Administrator of the Year.
-He was recently selected as the 2015-16 Union County Public Schools Principal of the Year.
+He was selected as the 2015-16 Union County Public Schools Principal of the Year.
+Mr. Spencer was most recently chosen as the Vice President of the Union County Principal and Assistant Principals' Association.

 Mr. Spencer is very proud of his school for being recognized as a 2013 National Blue Ribbon School by the United States Department of Education.
 He looks forward to continuing to be a part of this wonderful school community for the 2017-18 school year and to maintain the high expectations for excellence that have been in place at Shiloh for many years.
 He was also very excited about being a part of the Shiloh school community as the school just celebrated its 100th year!